digital-clinical-safety-alliance/dcb0129-mkdocs-template/{{cookiecutter.__project_slug}}-clinical-safety-management-file/clinical-safety-management-plan.md

 ## Audience

-This document is for the {{ cookiecutter.clinical_safety_team_name }} staff that are involved in ensuring the safety of the RCPCH's Healthcare IT systems, products or services, but is made publicly available as part of our commitment to transparency and open governance.
+This document is for the {{ cookiecutter.clinical_safety_team_name }} staff that are involved in ensuring the safety of the {{ cookiecutter.organisation_name }}'s Healthcare IT systems, products or services, but is made publicly available as part of our commitment to transparency and open governance.

 ## Scope